ArthurPedroti/go-marketplace/README.md

   GoMarketplace
 </h2>
 <h3 align="center" >
-  A simple cart system to add and remove products, using ContextAPI
+  A simple cart system to add and remove products, using ContextAPI and AsyncStorage
 </h3>

 <p align="center">